 The audit fees for the years ended December 31, 2006 and 2005, respectively, were for professional services rendered for the integrated audits of our consolidated financial statements and internal controls over financial reporting.
-Also included are services related to the issuance of comfort letters, assistance with the review of documents filed with the Securities and Exchange Commission and the audit of the previously consolidated real estate joint venture.
+Also included are services related to the issuance of comfort letters, assistance with the review of documents filed with the Securities and Exchange Commission and the audits of a wholly-owned subsidiary.

 The audit-related fees for the year ended December 31, 2006 were for consultation and special audit work for a potential acquisition and for accounting standards consultations.
-The audit-related fees for the year ended December 31, 2005 were for consultation and special audit work for the acquisition of an interest in a previously consolidated real estate joint venture.
+The audit-related fees for the year ended December 31, 2005 were for consultation and special audit work for the acquisition of the remaining interest in a previously consolidated real estate joint venture.